-Made on Earth by humans: Falcon Heavy launched
+Made on Earth: SpaceX Falcon Heavy rocket launched carrying Tesla Roadster payload

 09 February 2018

-On February 6th, SpaceX launched the Falcon Heavy, the most powerful operational rocket in the world – by a factor of 2.
+On February 6th 2018, SpaceX launched its Falcon Heavy, the most powerful operational rocket in the world – by a factor of 2.

 The Falcon Heavy has the ability to lift more than twice the payload of the next vehicle, at one-third the cost, and even has reusable rockets – reflective of Elon Musk and many other's hopes of making space travel more practical and affordable.

 The mission's first stage consisted of three cores, and its side cores (or boosters), are connected to the centre core – both at its base and at the vehicle’s interstage.
 With these three cores, the super heavy-lift launch vehicle (SHLLV), with its 27 Merlin engines, can generate more than 5 million pounds of thrust.